Life in a bubble

 Male privilege confronted by the scale of male violence

-And so, as one day I worked on the of the Aurora website, as a man reading and rereading, again and again about the scale of violence against women, I couldn’t help but feel angry, ashamed, outraged, and responsible.
+And so, as one day I worked on the sexual violence service page of the Aurora website, as a man reading and rereading, again and again about the scale of violence against women, I couldn’t help but feel angry, ashamed, outraged, and responsible.

 Angry – at the perpetrators of violence.
 Ashamed – because the facts were so clear, that it is men perpetrating this violence in overwhelming numbers and I am a man.
 Outraged – that this goes on unchecked.